inveniosoftware-attic/invenio-client/docs/index.rst

         </a>
     </p>

-Invenio Client is a Python library permitting to connect to remote `Invenio <http://invenio-software.org>`_ digital library instances.
+Invenio-Client is a Python library permitting to connect to remote `Invenio <http://invenio-software.org>`_ digital library instances.

 Contents